-In this area of study students develop their skills and knowledge to establish and maintain an informal, personal, spoken interaction in the studied language on a selected subtopic.
+Students develop their skills and knowledge to establish and maintain an informal, personal, spoken interaction in the studied language on a selected subtopic.
 Students consider language as a tool for communication and focus on language important for effective participation in spoken interaction.
 They develop their understanding that the content and the direction of an exchange are influenced by the participants and the purpose of the interaction, and consider the influence of cultural perspectives on meaning and mutual understanding.

-On completion of this unit the student should be able to exchange meaning in a spoken interaction in the studied language.
+Outcome 1: On completion of this unit the student should be able to exchange meaning in a spoken interaction in the studied language.